Brolenso/HomebrewRubyCocoaPodsInstallManual/README.md

 # Installing Homebrew, Ruby, CocoaPods on  Mac M1 (tested in 2022)

-## CocoaPods used to install Swift frameworks that are not supporting Swift Package Manager.
+## CocoaPods used to install Swift frameworks that are not supporting Swift Package Manager
-CocoaPods is written on Ruby.
+CocoaPods is written on Ruby

 ## NOT RECOMMENDED simple install method (auto-install of old version) https://cocoapods.org